tamersp25/docs/docs/engines/README.md

 #### Engine Development Process

-When developing your engine, you'll work locally, package and upload your build as a Docker image, then deploy your approved engine container into production.
+When developing your engine, whether it's an ingestion or cognitive engine, you'll work locally, package and upload your build as a Docker image, then deploy your approved engine container into production.

 1. [Create an Engine: ](/engines/quick-start/step-1-create-an-engine)Specify basic information about your engine, including the engine name, type, description, logo, and deployment model.
 2. Add APIs and [configure your code](/engines/quick-start/step-2-construct-code) to support Veritone's task processing flow and your engine category's specific input/output fields.